OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

         ]
     }
     ```

-The following is the complete example of the JSON blob:
+The following is the complete example of the JSON blob.

 ```json
 `{